wokwi/wokwi-docs/docs/diagram-format.md

 ## Parts

 The `"parts"` section defines the list of components in the simulation.
-It's an array of objects with the following keys:
+It's an array of objects with the following properties:

 | Name   | Type    | Description                                     |
 | ------ | ------- | ----------------------------------------------- |